Masahiro Morioka: Frigid man / Herbivore men

 Morioka uses the phrase "frigid man" to describe a man who suffers from sexual frigidity caused by "male frigidity" and has a (sub-conscious) attraction toward young girls, especially girls wearing school uniforms.
 Many Japanese adult males suffer from this condition and love to see the images of young girls in the mass media and on the Internet.
 This is the pathology hidden behind the Japanese male's "Lolita complex".
 In Morioka's writings, "herbivore men" are timid young Japanese men who are inexperienced and unassertive in love and sex.
 Just after the publication of Morioka's book, Lessons in Love for Herbivore Men, 2008, the term "herbivore men" became a buzz word in Japan and was reported worldwide.

 Philosophy of life

 The philosophy of life is a new discipline in contemporary philosophy that aims to examine the topics of life, death, and nature from various philosophical angles.
-It widens the scope of the 19th century's Lebensphilosophie and encompasses contemporary bioethics, environmental philosophy, philosophy of biology, biopolitics, the study of the meaning of human life, and other areas of research.
+It widens the scope of the 19th century Europe's Lebensphilosophie and encompasses contemporary bioethics, environmental philosophy, philosophy of biology, biopolitics, the study of the meaning of human life, and other areas of research.